codeface-io/LSPService/README.md

 * **Editors don't need to install, locate, launch, configure and talk to different language server executables.**
   * Today's tendency of each editor needing some sort of "extension" or "plugin" developed for each language in part defeats [the whole idea](https://langserver.org/) of the Language Server **Protocol**.
 LSPService aims to solve that by centralizing and abstracting away the low level issues involved in leveraging language servers.
 * **On macOS, editors can be sandboxed and probably even be distributed via the App Store.**
-* In the future, LSPService could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
+* In the future, LSPService could be a machine's central place for managing and monitoring LSP language servers, possibly via a local web frontend.
 * Even further down the road, running LSPService as an actual web service might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.

 ## How?

 ### First of All: Who Shall Configure LSPService?

-There are three ways LSPService can know where language servers are and how to launch them:

-1. LSPService **will** automatically find installed language servers for selected languages in the future
+`LSPService` creates an `LSPServiceConfig.json` file on launch if the file doesn't exist yet.
+If the file exists, it loads server configurations from the file.

-   * Right now, that only works for Swift.
+A user or admin **should** configure `LSPService` by editing `LSPServiceConfig.json`.
+In the future, the config file that `LSPService` creates **will** already contain entries for selected installed language servers.
+Right now, that automatic detection only works for Swift.
-2. A user or admin **should** configure LSPService via its CLI and (in the future) its web front end.
-3. The editor **could** configure LSPService via the [API](#API).
-   * But that's optional, and it is a goal of LSPService to free editors of that concern.

 ### As the Developer of an Editor

 1. Let your editor use LSPService:
-	* [The API](#API) allows talking to language servers and configuring them.
+	* [The API](#API) allows connecting to a language server via WebSocket.
 	* If you write the editor in Swift, you may use [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit).
 	* If you want to put your editor into the Mac App Store: Ensure it's also usable without LSPService.
 This should help with the review process.
 2. Provide a download of LSPService to your users:
 	* Build it via `swift build --configuration release`.
 	* Get the resulting binary: `.build/<target architecture>/release/LSPService`.
 	* Upload the binary so users can download it.
-3. Let your editor encourage users to download and run LSPService:
+3. Let your editor encourage users to download and run `LSPService`:
 	* Succinctly describe which features LSPService unlocks.
 	* Offer a link to a user friendly download page (or similar).